Table of Contents

-Finding the perfect solar generator for your RV, camper, van, whatever, can either be really hard or really easy.
-Building one from scratch is more of an endeavor than most are ready for.
+Finding the perfect solar generator for your RV, camper, van, or whatever vehicle you choose, can either be really hard or really easy.
+Building one from scratch is more of an endeavour than most are ready for.
 Solar generators on the other hand are all-in-one units that are no more complicated than plugging a solar panel into a box with a battery and power outlets.
-This post will explore how to pick the right size solar generator kit that will empower your time on the road.
+This post will explore how to pick the right size solar generator kit to power your time on the road.

 What’s in a solar generator kit?

 The main things at work are the solar panels collecting sunlight, a solar charge controller that optimizes the energy, and a battery to store it in.
 A solar generator bundle includes all of these, with the solar charge controller and the battery combined in the same unit.
-This unit containing solar input, a battery, and power outlets is called a portable power station as a standalone product, and when combined with solar panels is called a solar generator.
+This unit containing solar input, a battery, and power outlets is called a portable power station as a standalone product.
+When combined with solar panels it is called a solar generator.

 River 2 Pro